-- Itafós Arraias SSP Operations continued in care and maintenance mode during Q1 2016 without any production; - In April 2016, the Company entered into a Support Agreement with Zaff, LLC (an investment fund active in the fertilizer industry).
-The Support Agreement provides for working capital funding support and a plan to recapitalize the Company.
-Under the agreement, the Company has agreed to pursue completion of the recapitalization pursuant to a plan of compromise or arrangement under the Companies' Creditors Arrangement Act (Canada) and a parallel extrajudicial restructuring proceeding in Brazil under Brazil's bankruptcy law.
-The Brazil restructuring process was initiated subsequent to Q1 2016. - Subsequent to the end of Q1 2016, the FINAME loan, Itau loan, Votorantim loan, Mizuho loan, Itau Mezzanine working capital loan, Votorantim working capital loan, and Santana BNDES loans were purchased by Zaff LLC.
-The IFC loan was purchased by Zaff LLC during Q4 2015.
-No financial terms were amended as part of these assignments. - Zaff, LLC made senior secured loans of \$0.6 million to the Company during Q1 2016 and \$1.4 million subsequent to Q1 2016, carrying an interest rate of 15% per annum.
-The proceeds of these loans were used primarily to fund general/administrative expenses and preparatory expenses related to a possible restructuring. - On April 14, 2016, the TSX announced that the Company's common shares and share purchase warrants would be delisted from the TSX effective May 13, 2016.
-This date was subsequently extended to June 10, 2016.
+- On August 4, 2016, the Company filed a plan of compromise and arrangement under the Companies' Creditors Arrangement Act (the "Canadian Restructuring Plan").
+Under the Canadian Restructuring Plan, unsecured creditors of the Company will receive either (i) a combination of restructured debt of MBAC and common shares of MBAC, or (ii) a percentage of their claim in cash.
+Creditors may also elect to receive the lesser of the full value of their claim against the Company or CDN\$10,000 in full satisfaction of such claims. - Itafós Arraias SSP Operations continued in care and maintenance mode during Q2 2016 without any production; - In April 2016, the Company entered into a Support Agreement (subsequently amended on August 3, 2016) with Zaff LLC (an investment fund active in the fertilizer industry).
+The Support Agreement provides for working capital funding support and a plan to recapitalize the Company pursuant to the Canadian Restructuring Plan.
+Under the agreement, the Company has agreed to pursue completion of the recapitalization pursuant to a plan of compromise and arrangement under the Companies' Creditors Arrangement Act (Canada) and a parallel extrajudicial restructuring proceeding in Brazil under Brazil's bankruptcy law.
+The Brazil restructuring process was initiated in May, 2016. - During Q2 2016, the FINAME loan, Itau loan, Votorantim loan, Mizuho loan, Itau Mezzanine working capital loan, Votorantim working capital loan, Santana BNDES loans were purchased by Zaff LLC and replaced by convertible debentures to MBAC in favor of Zaff LLC ("Convertible Debentures").
+The IFC loan was purchased by Zaff LLC during Q4 2015. - Zaff LLC made senior secured bridge loans of \$2.3 million to the Company during Q2 2016 (total principal advanced to date is \$5.6 million), carrying an interest rate of 15% per annum.
+The proceeds of these loans were used primarily to fund general/administrative expenses and preparatory expenses related to the restructuring described above.
+Subsequent to quarter end, the Company obtained further working capital loans from Zaff of \$507,800 bearing an interest rate of 15% and entered into an additional \$4 million Debtor-in-Possession (DIP) financing term sheet on similar terms.